-A discharge occurs with most vaginal infections.
-While some vaginal discharge is normal just before puberty, vaginal secretions along with itching, an unusual odor, or a change in color (brown, gray, or green) suggest a vaginal infection.
+A discharge happens with most vaginal infections.
+While some vaginal discharge is normal just before puberty, vaginal secretions along with itching, an unusual odor, or a change in color (brown, gray, or green) are signs of a vaginal infection.

 If an irritant is found to be the cause, it's important to avoid it in the future, whether it's soap or bubble baths, laundry detergents, fabric softeners, nylon underwear, or sand (from a sandbox or a day at the beach).

-If vaginitis is related to an infection, the health care provider may recommend a topical or oral medication, depending on the cause.
+If vaginitis is related to an infection, the health care provider may recommend a topical medicine (medicine applied to the skin) or oral medicine (medicine taken by the mouth), depending on the cause.